-This feature allows you to download the current settings from the Wireless Router, and save them to a file on your PC.
+This feature allows you to download the current settings from the Wireless Broadband router, and save them to a file on your PC.

-You can restore a previously-downloaded configuration file to the Wireless Router, by uploading it to the Wireless Router.
+You can restore a previously-downloaded configuration file to the Wireless Broadband router, by uploading it to the Wireless Broadband router.

-This screen also allows you to set the Wireless Router back to its factory default configuration.
+This screen also allows you to set the Wireless Broadband router back to its factory default configuration.
 Any existing settings will be deleted.